Furlough Scheme extended (again) with the JSS delayed

 Until HMRC and their IT contractors can once again update their systems, employers will be required pay their staff and then reclaim wages and salaries from HMRC.
 Once updated, employers will once again be able to claim upfront for the furlough pay before having to pay their staff.

-The HMRC portal will open for claims on 11 November.
+The HMRC portal opened for claims on 11 November.
 Claims for this month must be made by 14 December.
 Future claims must be made by the 14th of the following month.

 Following the lockdown in England, the extended furlough scheme was due to end on 2 December.
 With the extension of the furlough scheme to 31 March 2021, the two Job Support Schemes, the Open and the Closed versions, could then start on 1 April rather than on 1 November.
 The English three tier system should then come back into force depending on the Coronavirus risk level of each area.